 Again no real need for me to bang on about minor keys?

 I mentioned earlier in this page about how important it was that a student fully understands how Major Scales are constructed before they can hope to develop a secure knowledge of how other scales (in this case The Blues Scale) work.
 The worksheets here (presented with varying levels of graphic and notational support) require a student to identify the notes of a Major Scale before examining what needs to change before a Blues Scale based on the same root note can be constructed.
-These worksheets are a gret way to ensure that students get "under the hood" with relation to developing an understanding of music theory
+These worksheets offer a great way to ensure that students get "under the hood" with relation to developing an understanding of music theory

 Similar in principle to the worksheets above but with the introduction of minor scales.
 Some of the "nitty gritty" of understanding how music works with some of the materials specifically designed with guitar playing students in mind